itsjoshuagraves/digitalgarden/content/_index.md

 ---
 {{< columns >}}
 ## New in Personal
+`November 13, 2023`\
+Added a [Photos](/photos) section, including recent visits to Dia De Los Muertos at Hollywood Forever.

 `September 10, 2023`\
 Launched [The Nevermore](https://nevermore.rip), dedicated to the works of Edgar Allan Poe!
 It's goal is to give people a beautiful reading experience.
 Hope you'll enjoy!

-`August 31, 2023`\
-Posted a guide in Tinkering about how I [modified a kegerator](/tinkering/sparkling-water/) to make sparkling mineral water.

 <--->
 ## New in Professional